Isaac Paredes Preview, Player Props: Rays vs. Blue Jays

 Isaac Paredes At The Plate

-- He ranks 97th in batting average, 36th in on base percentage, and 25th in slugging among qualified hitters in MLB.
+- Among the qualified batters in MLB action, he ranks 98th in batting average, 39th in on-base percentage, and 26th in slugging.

-- Paredes has picked up a hit in 56.5% of his 138 games this season, with more than one hit in 23.2% of those games.
+- Paredes has picked up a hit in 78 of 139 games this year, with multiple hits 32 times.

-- Paredes has driven in a run in 57 games this season (41.3%), including 19 games with more than one RBI (13.8%).
-He has also driven in three or more of his team's runs in 10 contests.
+- Paredes has picked up an RBI in 41.0% of his games this season, with more than one RBI in 13.7% of his games.
+He has also produced three or more runs in 10 contests.

-- He has scored in 39.1% of his games this year, with more than one run scored in 10.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.